adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

         }
 ```

-At this point, you can deploy the backend to your App Service and send a suitably formed POST request to
+At this point, we can deploy the backend to your App Service and send a suitably formed POST request to
 the backend.

-I use [Postman] for this purpose.
+I use [Postman][19] for this purpose.
 The request:

 ![Custom Auth - Postman Request][img42]